guyroyse/tracking-aircraft/README.md

 ## Running the demo

-The demo itself is made of up three components: the _Radio Ingestor_, the _Flight Server_, and the _Flight UI_.
+Now that we have the fiddly bits working, we can get the demo running.
+The demo itself is made of up four components: the _Radio Ingestor_, the _Flight Server_, the _Flight UI_, and _Redis_.

 The purpose of the _Radio Ingestor_ is to take transponder broadcasts and write them to a Redis event stream.
 It is designed so that multiple instances can run at the same time feeding aircraft spots into Redis from multiple, geographically-dispersed locations.